Table of Contents

 My idea could fit into all three types of grants.
 Can I submit proposals to them all?

-I applied but wasn’t awarded a YPS Seed Grant in the past.
+I applied but wasn’t awarded a YPS Grant in the past.
 Can I apply again this cycle?

 Yes!
 If your previous proposal was not selected for funding, you are welcome to submit it again, though we encourage you to update it based on feedback have you received.
 You are also welcome to apply with a new proposal!

-I received a YPS Seed Grant in the past.
+I received a YPS Grant in the past.
 Can I apply for additional funding for the same project?

-If you received YPS Seed Grant funding in a past cycle, you are welcome to apply for additional YPS funding this cycle for the same project, but you must list external funding that you have already applied for related to the project.
-The intent of the YPS Grant Program is to help you become better positioned when you seek external funding, so the expectation is that grantees will seek sustained funding from external sources to continue to scale and expand the impact of their work.
+The intent of the YPS Grant Program is to help you become better positioned when you seek external funding or other next steps, so the expectation is that grant recipients will seek sustained funding from external sources to continue to scale and expand the impact of their work.

-When you submit your proposal, click the button indicating that this proposal is a “continuation of a previous award.”
-The proposal will be evaluated using the same criteria included in the RFP for other projects of the same type, with an additional step to account for it as a request for additional funding.
+The proposal will be evaluated using the same criteria included in the RFP for other proposals in the same track, with an additional step to account for it as a request for additional funding.
 Alternatively, if you have funds left from your previous award, no-cost extensions may be available.
 Please email us at planetarysolutions@yale.edu with any questions.

 Can I participate in and/or submit more than one proposal?